William Preston Lane Jr.

 William Preston Lane Jr. (May 12, 1892 – February 7, 1967) was an American attorney and politician who served as the 52nd Governor of Maryland from 1947 to 1951.

 Early life and education

 Lane was born in Hagerstown, Maryland, on May 12, 1892, to William Preston Lane and Virginia Cartwright Lane.
 He attended public school in Hagerstown before graduating from the University of Virginia in 1915 with a law degree.
 He subsequently joined the law firm Lane, Bushong, and Byron in his hometown, where he also served on the vestry of Saint John's Church.
 Lane served during the Mexican Border Campaign (1916) as a captain in the Maryland National Guard.

+His father, William Preston "Bunch" Lane, Sr., played for Princeton in the first ever college football game, and was the last living member of the Princeton team.

 Military service

 When the United States entered World War I in 1917, Lane joined the 115th Infantry Regiment as a captain and served in France during the Meuse-Argonne Offensive.
 He was awarded the Silver Star for his actions at Bois-des-Consevoye, where he assisted in the evacuation of wounded after a bridge was destroyed by enemy fire.
 He continued service in the military after the war as Assistant Division Adjutant of the 29th Division at the rank of major.